 Let's say you flunk out of Underwater Basket Weaving 101.
 You'll have to repay the VA for that class because Uncle Sam won't pay for your dumb ass.
 This gets worse with each class you fail.

-3. You may still have student loans (depending on the school).
+You may still have student loans (depending on the college).

 The GI Bill is amazing and it is, hands down, the greatest thing the U.S. military has ever done for its veterans.
 But just because you served four years in the military doesn't mean you can immediately get a full-ride to Harvard.